Aaron-Nazareth/Tic-Tac-Amigo/README.md

 # Tic-Tac-Amigo

-Group4 of the BNTA mini project to model a game of tic tac toe.
+Group4 of the BNTA mini project to model a game of tic-tac-toe.
 Our game comes with both a PVP and vsComputer mode available!

 By Aaron, Michelle, Rosa and Will.